amrtaher1234/Notix/README.md

 ## Wanna contribute to my little project?
 Please take a look at the issues and resolve one.

 Issues are not necessarily bugs. they could be features.
+(Pun is not intended, but I'll pretend like it is)